 The chemical compound of the Prolong PSL11000 Engine Treatment helps to reduce friction while you are driving.
 The freer-moving rotating assembly and valvetrain components yield better power and fuel economy.
 Finally, this chemical coating system helps to prevent engine sludge buildup.

 6. REV X High Performance Oil Additive

 REV X is one of the top choices for diesel truck owners who have problems with their hydraulic injection system by reducing stiction caused by sludge buildup.
-This improves performance and fuel economy, as well as making cold starts much smoother.
+This improves performance and fuel economy and makes for smoother cold starting.
 If you have a gasoline engine, it doesn’t have some of the same issues as diesel engines, but REV X will also remove any unwanted buildup in a gasoline engine’s oiling system.
 The product then provides protection from friction wear, even when the engine oil ages and begins to break down.

 Finally, REV X helps to extend the life of your engine oil.
 If you change your oil every 3,000 miles, this product won’t allow you to go more miles, but your oil will be providing better protection when you change it.

 7. Liqui Moly Cera Tec Friction Modifier

 Liqui Moly uses ceramics in this oil aditive.
 Photo credit: Amazon.com.